29 October 2024

 Of course that person doesn’t wanna pray.
 They believe they suck at prayer.

-I used to make the mistake my youth pastor did: “Whoever feels led to start, just go ahead and start.”
-Then we’d bow our heads and wait ten seconds.
+When I first led prayer groups, I used to make the mistake my youth pastor did: “Whoever feels led to start, just go ahead and start.”
+And we bowed our heads, and waited ten seconds.
 Twenty.
 Thirty.
 A full minute.
-Some kids can hold out for minutes.
-But by this point one of the more devout kids, or the pastor, would go bonkers over the silence and just start praying already.
-And all the kids in the room who could hear the Holy Spirit shouting at them, “Just pray already!
-Be bold!
-Ignore that fear!
-I didn’t put it in you!” breathed a sigh of relief, ’cause now they could go back to ignoring him.
+Some kids can hang out for minutes.
+But usually one of the less-patient devout kids, or the pastor himself, would go bonkers over the silence and just started praying already.

 Of course your own prayer leaders won’t necessarily do this, nor think to.
 So you’ve gotta make up for their lack of discipline.
 Be ready in case you’re called upon.
 Prepare a prayer in advance.
 Write it out if you gotta.
 Whip it out when it’s prayer time.
 Don’t contribute to the long pauses; contribute to the dialogue.